 - If your company is incorporated but less than 6 months old:

 - You can apply for either EntrePass or Employment Pass subject to meeting their respective shareholding and other eligibility requirements.

 - If your company is incorporated and more than 6 months old

-> - You can only apply for Employment Pass.
-When applying for an EP under a company that is more than 6 months old, the authorities may ask to demonstrate positive developments in the company such as contracts, revenue, business expenditure, etc, to ensure you are running a viable business.
+- You can only apply for Employment Pass.
+When applying for an EP under a company that is more than 6 months old, the authorities may require you to demonstrate positive developments in the company such as contracts, revenue, business expenditure, etc, to ensure you are running a viable business.

-> Employment Pass applications typically do not require a business plan submission; however, authorities may ask for such details on a case-by-case basis.
+Employment Pass applications typically do not require a business plan; however, authorities may ask for such details on a case-by-case basis.

-> Educational Qualifications Requirement
+Educational Qualifications Requirement

 Educational qualifications are less important for EntrePass applications because the business idea and the applicant’s relevant background both carry more weight.
 In the case of an Employment Pass, on the other hand, the applicant must have a tertiary degree from a reputable university and good professional experience.